itead/Segnix/README.md

 # How to Use

+**ITEAD-SDK Python API will be recommanded for Python users.**
 **SDK works well with C(.c) and C++(.cpp) programs.
 Especially, it is compatiable with Arduino Sketch(.ino).**

+## To use SDK in Python

+Create a new file named `blink.py` which reads as follow:

+	#! /usr/bin/env python
+	from iteadsdk import *
+	LED = PD0
+	pinMode(LED, OUTPUT)
+	while True:
+	    digitalWrite(LED, HIGH)
+	    delay(1000)
+	    digitalWrite(LED, LOW)
+	    delay(1000)

+Then, run it:

+	$ ./blink.py

+You can get commutative HIGH and LOW from GPIO PD0, if you've run it on Allwinner A10/A20 SoC.

 ## To use SDK in C program